 Here is a simple, short, clear video on how to create a Facebook page.

 Note: For most book authors, the best page to create is for a brand or product with a name targeting your keyword topic (with an accompanying topical URL).
+Better yet, instead of creating a topical Facebook page, create a topical Facebook group.

 How to Write Engaging Facebook Posts